front-end-intermediate/5-express/readme.md

 exports.delete = function() {};
 ```

-Note the use of `exports`.
-This makes the function available for import elsewhere in a our application.
+The CommonJS `exports` makes the function available for import elsewhere in our application.

-Update `server.js` to require our controllers (the .js file extension can be omitted):
+Update `server.js` to require our controllers:

 ```js
 const recipeControllers = require('./api/recipe.controllers');